waiting-for-dev/devise-jwt/README.md

 ### Configuration reference

-This library can be configured calling `jwt` on devise config object:
+This library can be configured calling `jwt` on Devise config object:

 ```ruby
 Devise.setup do |config|